Electronic manifolds for extrapolative alloy discovery: Introduction

 In this work, we present a framework integrating pseudo-density descriptors: quantified via two-point spatial correlations and PCA, with Gaussian Process Regression (GPR) driven Bayesian active learning.
 We validate the approach on the Al-Nb-Ti-Zr system ($\mathcal{D}_4$), achieving $R^2 > 0.97$ for both bulk modulus and alloy formation energy.
 Notably, the bulk modulus model attains a normalized mean absolute percentage error (NMAE) of $<2\%$ using only 10 training samples, surpassing benchmarks utilizing converged densities.
 We further demonstrate extrapolative power by applying the $\mathcal{D}_4$-trained model to a distinct 7-component system ($\mathcal{D}_7$: Mo-Nb-Ta-Ti-V-W-Zr).
-The framework enables robust zero-shot prediction, and with the augmentation of just 20 actively selected $\mathcal{D}_7$ samples, recovers high-fidelity predictions (MAPE $< 3\%$), establishing pseudo-density as a rigorous descriptor for accelerated HEA discovery.
+The framework enables zero-shot transfer within the refractory BCC alloy class, and with the augmentation of just 20 actively selected $\mathcal{D}_7$ samples, recovers high-fidelity predictions (NMAE $< 3\%$), establishing pseudo-density as a practical descriptor for sample-efficient refractory alloy discovery.